Anna Nicole Smith: Court cases and bankruptcy

 In March 2002, a federal judge vacated the California bankruptcy court's ruling and issued a new ruling that reduced the award to $88 million.
-On December 30, 2004, a three-judge panel of the United States Court of Appeals for the Ninth Circuit reversed that decision on the grounds that the federal courts lacked jurisdiction to overrule the probate court decision.
+On December 30, 2004, a three-judge panel of the United States Court of Appeals for the Ninth Circuit reversed that decision on the grounds that the federal courts lacked jurisdiction to overrule the probate court's decision.

 In September 2005, the U.S. Supreme Court decided to hear the appeal of that decision.
-The George W. Bush administration directed Paul Clement, the United States Solicitor General, to intercede on Smith's behalf out of an interest in expanding federal court jurisdiction over state probate disputes.
+The George W. Bush administration directed Paul Clement, the United States Solicitor General, to intercede on Smith's behalf in the interest of expanding federal court jurisdiction over state probate disputes.
 On May 1, 2006, the Supreme Court unanimously decided in favor of Smith.
 Justice Ruth Bader Ginsburg wrote the opinion.
 The decision did not give Smith a portion of her husband's estate, but affirmed her right to pursue a share of it in federal court.

 On June 20, 2006, E. Pierce Marshall died at age 67 from an infection.
-His widow, Elaine Tettemer Marshall, pursued the case on behalf of his estate.
+His widow and estate executor Elaine Tettemer Marshall, pursued the case on behalf of his estate.
 After Smith's death in 2007, the case continued on behalf of Smith's infant daughter, Dannielynn Birkhead.
 In March 2010, an appeals court upheld the verdict barring Smith from the estate.
 Following the decision, lawyers for Smith's estate appealed the decision to the entire Ninth Circuit.
 On May 6, 2010, the appeal was denied.
-On September 28, 2010, the Supreme Court agreed to hear the case.

 In June 2011, in the case of Stern v.
-Marshall, the Supreme Court issued a ruling against Smith's estate, ruling that the California bankruptcy court decision that gave her estate $475 million was made without subject-matter jurisdiction.
+Marshall, the Supreme Court issued a ruling against Smith's estate, stating that the California bankruptcy court decision that gave her estate $475 million was made without subject-matter jurisdiction.
 The court agreed with the ruling of the Ninth Circuit that a bankruptcy court could not make a decision on an issue outside bankruptcy law.

-In 2011, Smith's estate filed a motion in U.S. district court to obtain $44 million in compensatory damages and to sanction the estate of E. Pierce Marshall.

-In August 2014, David O. Carter, a federal U.S. District Court judge in Orange County, California, rejected these efforts.
+In August 2014, David O. Carter, a federal U.S. District Court judge in Orange County, California, rejected efforts to obtain about $44 million from the J. Howard Marshall estate.

-Addictions

-Smith was allegedly addicted to prescription medications.
-A psychiatrist said she met with Smith in April 2006 at Cedars-Sinai Medical Center in Los Angeles and said that Smith had borderline personality disorder.

 Birth of daughter

+A psychiatrist said she met with Smith in April 2006 at Cedars-Sinai Medical Center in Los Angeles while she was pregnant with her daughter, and that she believed that Smith had borderline personality disorder, and was addicted to prescription medications.